knight666/portfolio/src/projects/far-cry-6.md

-# Unreleased Game Mode

-During my time on Far Cry 6 at Ubisoft Berlin, I worked on a game mode that was ultimately cut from the final release.
-I was the team lead for the feature for about nine months, helping a multi-disciplinary team to realize their vision for this game mode.
+During my tenure at Ubisoft Berlin, I spearheaded the development of a game mode for Far Cry 6.
+Although this mode didn't make it to the final release, my leadership as the team lead for this feature spanned over nine months.
+I was instrumental in helping a diverse team bring their vision to life, ensuring smooth production, team satisfaction, and effective communication with the lead studio.
+And on some days, I even found the time to contribute to UI programming.

-As a lead, my responsibilities included making sure the production was running smoothly, the team members were happy, and interfacing with the lead studio.
-I even managed to get some UI programming in myself.

-The team had a lot of freedom to iterate on the design, which helped to improve the game mode over time.
-We used regular internal tests to see if the game mode was progressing.
+The team had a lot of freedom to iterate on the design, which helped to improve the game mode quickly.
+We used regular internal tests with user researchers to see if the game mode was progressing in the right direction.

-Ultimately, a decision was made to cancel the game mode and pool the resources on other aspects of the game.

 # HUD

-As a UI programmer, I created a system for managing the visiblity of HUD elements and menu screens.
-Dunia, the engine that runs Far Cry, makes a hard distinction between the two types of UI.
-Menu screens are able to accept user input while HUD elements cannot.
-Part of our experimentation was to see if we could create a HUD element that could still accept user input.
+As a UI programmer, I created a system for managing the visibility of HUD elements and menu screens.
+Dunia, the engine that runs _Far Cry_, makes a hard distinction between the two types of UI.
+Menu screens can accept user input, while HUD elements cannot.
+Part of our experimentation was to see if we could create a HUD element that would receive user input.
+This experiment helped to improve the HUD system for the whole game.